ardunn/alexdunn.io/hugo/content/posts/sankey_roommates.md

 ![binomial](/binomial.png)

-Finally, we find `$ \boxed{ P(X \leq 2) = 0.179394} $`, more than our `$ \alpha =0.05 $` significance level.
-This some great news for our null hypothesis, because it means we fail to reject it!
+Finally, we find `$ \boxed{ P(X \leq 2) = 0.179394} $`, more than our `$ \alpha =0.05 $` significance level.This  great news for our null hypothesis, because it means we fail to reject it!
 Conversely, it's some pretty terrible news for our alternate hypothesis.
+Simply, this means there is a high probability our low roommate accpetance rate was a fluke.

 ###### We don't have sufficient evidence that our roommate selection process is more selective than Stanford (at the 5% significance level).
 If you would have jumped to conclusions, you might have sullied the name of the great Stanford university!

 <br/>
 ## <a name="conclusion"></a> What if I told you...